mcmanuscw/supervised-machine-learning-challenge/README.md

+You will find the test and training model calculations for th Logistical Regression and Random Forest classifier within each respective directory of the project folder.

+My predicition at the start of the challenge was that the logistical regression model would be stronger because one of the strengths of the aproach is the capability to analyze numeric values while the strength of the random forest classifier is the ability to fit based on categorical (binary) values.

+My prediction was based on the lending data being a numeric dataset.

+In the end, while the training score for the logistical regresssion model was 60% after scaling the data, the test score was nearly 100%.

+By contrast, the training data for the random forest classifier was 100% but the accuracy was lower while the test score was 92%.

+Based as much, I think my prediction was incorrect because I would rather have a 92% accuracy score based on a fully trained model, than a near 100% level of accuracy based on a model that had a training score of 60%.

+--

 # Supervised Machine Learning Homework - Predicting Credit Risk

 In this assignment, you will be building a machine learning model that attempts to predict whether a loan will be approved or not.